 The support provided by USAID LENS currently in process and anticipated for 2016 totals $2.275 million in financial support to MFIs as well as on the ground support provided by the USAID LENS Access to Finance team.

-The Jordan Microfinance Network- Tanmeyah, in cooperation with the USAID Jordan Local Enterprise Support Project (LENS), is organising a series of finance fairs in target governorates.
+The Jordan Microfinance Network- Tanmeyah, in cooperation with the USAID Jordan Local Enterprise Support Project (LENS), organised a series of finance fairs in target governorates.
 The finance fairs aim to improve access to finance for micro and small enterprises by increasing awareness of how microfinance can help entrepreneurs to start and grow a business and connecting Jordanian microfinance institutions directly to these entrepreneurs and business owners.